casualGamer-dev/Nuon/doc/HACKING/CodingStandards.md

 What does not need a changes file?

-   * Bugfixes for code that hasn't shipped in any released version of Tor
+   * Bugfixes for code that hasn't shipped in any released version of Nuon
    * Any change to a file that is not distributed in the tarball.
 This
      includes:
      * Any change to our CI configuration that does not affect the distributed